obervinov/users-package/README.md

   - None

 ### Consideration of the users requests time
-The `_update_requests_history` method added current request timestamp to the requests list in the Vault.
+The `_update_requests_history` method added current request timestamp to the requests history list in the Vault.
 - **Arguments:**
   - None